jangler/faunatone/docs/keymaps.md

 corresponds to a smaller interval.

-Rank-2 scales represent a middle ground between the conceptual simplicity of equal divisions (which are rank-1 scales) and the harmonic precision of JI.
+Rank-2 scales represent a middle ground between the conceptual simplicity of equal divisions (which are rank-1 scales) and the harmonic precision of just intonation.
 Using the right combination of period and generator, you can get better-tuned intervals than in an edo with the same number of notes.
 The tradeoff is that not every represented interval will be accessible from every note in the scale.

 Rank-2 scales are usually discussed in terms of temperaments, which effectively reduce the number of dimensions in a JI space by eliminating the differences